sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 We need to download a reference human genome which is a few GB.
 Please use the commands below.
-If you are a student in the Earlham Institute training course, please note that there is a backup of the reference located at `~/nanomod_course_data/human/references_backup/` which we can use if the download is taking too much time.

 ```bash
 cd ~/nanomod_course_references